Bobby Witt Jr. Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 22nd in MLB with a collective 8.4 strikeouts per nine innings.
+- The Angels' 3.65 team ERA ranks 10th across all league pitching staffs.

-- The Angels have a 3.84 team ERA that ranks 10th among all league pitching staffs.
+- Angels pitchers combine to give up the fourth-fewest home runs in baseball (15 total, 0.8 per game).

-- The Angels allow the sixth-fewest home runs in baseball (15 total, 0.8 per game).
+- Anderson (1-0) gets the starting nod for the Angels in his fourth start of the season.
+He's put together a 6.75 ERA in 14 2/3 innings pitched, with 10 strikeouts.

-- The Angels are sending Ohtani (2-0) out to make his fourth start of the season.
-He is 2-0 with a .86 ERA and 27 strikeouts through 21 2/3 innings pitched.
+- In his most recent appearance -- in relief on Saturday -- the left-hander threw 2/3 innings against the Kansas City Royals while surrendering hits.

-- In his last appearance -- in relief on Thursday -- the right-hander threw 2/3 innings against the New York Yankees while surrendering hits.
+- In three games this season, the 33-year-old has an ERA of 6.75, with 6.1 strikeouts per nine innings.
+Opponents are batting .322 against him.

 © 2023 Data Skrive.
 All rights reserved.